billyziege/resume_latex/README.md

 do ``fun'' work, it's mathematics.
 So when I apply to jobs, I need something to showcase some of what I do.
 This is why I have this repo publicly available.

-# How do I build your resume?
+# How do I build your resume

 This depends on your OS.
 I use fedora.
 On fedora, I've installed pdflatex.
 Some people use Overleaf for shared content, but I prefer to just use `git` to keep